arctic-gsu/ddp-workshop/README.md

 you should encounter an error: error_[job_id]

-go into that error file
-find out error
+go into that error file and find out error

 fix and run again, you should be below statement if you run it successfully
 ```